eProsima/vulcanexus/docs/rst/tutorials/cloud/wan_edge_cloud_tls/wan_edge_cloud_tls.rst

     *eProsima ROS 2 Router*, a.k.a `DDS Router <https://github.com/eProsima/DDS-Router>`_, is an end-user software application that enables the connection of distributed ROS 2 networks (see DDS Router documentation `here <https://eprosima-dds-router.readthedocs.io/en/latest/>`_).
     That is, ROS 2 nodes such as publishers and subscribers, or clients and services, deployed in one geographic location and using a dedicated local network will be able to communicate with other ROS 2 nodes deployed in different geographic areas on their own dedicated local networks as if they were all on the same network through the use of *DDS Router*.

+    This internet connection will be established using TCP protocol secured with TLS.
+    This means that the data connection between both servers will be guaranteed to be secured, and the data encrypted.

     This example presents two routers that enable Internet communication:

+    * *DDS Router Cloud*.
+It plays the server role in the communication.
+It will expose a public network address to which the nodes connect to establish communication.
+      This DDS Router will work as the TLS Server, which means it must be authenticated in order for the client to trust and connect it.

     * *DDS Router Edge*.
 This is the DDS Router that is deployed on the edge robot side.
 This way it is possible for the robot to communicate out-of-the-box with an external server.
-    * *DDS Router Cloud*.
-It plays the server role in the communication.
-It will expose a public network address to which the nodes connect to establish communication.
+      This DDS Router will work as the TLS Client, so it must accept the Server CA in order to authenticate it before the communication is established.

+    In the following steps it will be explained how to configure TLS in both sides, so the communication is secured.

 Prerequisites